OSharpe001/dev_squared_app/frontend/README.md

 ---

+## Future Enhancements
+- I had Big Dreams for this app but knew that there was no way to complete it all in a week.
+Here are a few of them...

+1. **Make app responsive for mobile.**

+2. **Adding a "Groups" feature to make finding friends and colaborators easy.**

+3. **Adding a "Colaboration Requests" section to make finding colaborators easier.**

+4. **Adding an "Events" section to announce things like community or online hack-athons.**

+---

 ## **Technologies Used**
 ### Front-End:
+- Node: Allows us to utilize Javascript, away from the browser window.

+- React/JSX: A library that combines JavaScript and HTML functionality.

 - React Router: Used to set up a multi-page-like app.
-- React/JSX: A library that combines JavaScript and HTML functionality.

 - JavaScript: Used to adapt interactivity to a web page, making it a "web application".

 - HTML: The "document" section of a web page.
 Holds all the document's text.

 - CSS: Used to apply styling to the web page document.

 - Babel Plug-in: Comes with create-react-app (in the node modules, I believe) but since they are no longer keeping up with c-r-a's maintenance, it's  not automatically installed in your dependencies.
 Without it, you'll face more issues uploading it to hosting sites, like Netlify.

 - axios: Used to make fetch requests a little simpler.

 ### Back-End:
+- Node: Allows us to utilize Javascript, away from the browser window.

 - bcrypt: Encryption to avoid sending secret info to the database.

 - cors: Helps avoid Access-Control-Allow-Origin errors (still doesn't work for me although I have seen it help others.
 I had to disable those restrictions on my Mac).

 - dotenv: Allows the recognition and usage of the ".env" file.

 - express: Aids back-end routing.

 - express-async-handler: Helps keep boilerplate code to a minimum by replacing "try/catch" statements.

 - gitignore: Stops the uploading of specified (secret) files from your computer.

 - jsonwebtoken: Encryption to aid in authentication over the web.

+- MongoDB: A NoSQL database.

-- mongoose: Ties our back-end to our database.
+- mongoose: Ties our back-end to our MongoDB.

 - **HONORABLE MENTIONS**
 - JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like client mouse location).